munificent/craftinginterpreters/book/closures.md

 <aside name="count">

 Storing the upvalue count in the closure is redundant because the ObjFunction that the ObjClosure references also keeps that count.
-As usual, when you see some seemingly useless code, it is to appease the GC.
-The collector may need to know how big an ObjClosure's upvalue array is after the closure's corresponding ObjFunction has already been freed.
+As usual, this weird code is to appease the GC.
+The collector may need to know an ObjClosure's upvalue array size after the closure's corresponding ObjFunction has already been freed.

 </aside>

-When we create an ObjClosure, we allocate an upvalue array of the proper size:
+When we create an ObjClosure, we allocate an upvalue array of the proper size, which we determined at compile time and stored in the ObjFunction:

 ^code allocate-upvalue-array (1 before, 1 after)